Should I Wait Or Should I Go Now?

 Although I'm not as bearish as much as Mr. Hussman apparently is, I do find his warnings/observations to be spot on at this point in time.

-Trade wisely and don't forget: Sleeping well at night is a matter of what (defensive) actions you take to weather a storm, not what (stocks) you buy to cross a storm relatively better than others.
+Trade wisely, and don't forget: Sleeping well at night is a matter of what (defensive) actions you take to weather a storm, not what (stocks) you buy to cross a storm relatively better than others.
 Because a storm is usually an absolute, not a relative, event that doesn't differentiate between those who only compare the quality or color of the new umbrella they bought to walk through it.
 Those are the sand bags that make the real difference.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.